numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 For instance, we display in Figure :ref:`fig:ecdf`, the ECDF of the running times of the pure random search algorithm on the set of problems formed by the parametrized sphere function (first function of the single-objective testsuit) with 51 relative targets uniform on a log-scale between :math:`10^2` and :math:`10^{-8}` and :math:`K=10^3`.
 We can read on this plot that 20 percent of the problems were solved in about :math:`10^3` function evaluations.

-Note that we consider **running times of the restart algorithm**, that is, if one instance of the parametrized family of function is not solved but at least another one is solved, we use a simulated-restart (see above) to built a runtime approximating the runtime of the restart algorithm.
-Hence only when no instance is solved, we consider that the running time is infinite.
-To generate :math:`K` running times from the typically 10 or 15 instances, we either use simulated run-length (or restarts) or we duplicate runtimes.
+Note that we consider **runtimes of the restart algorithm**, that is, if one instance of the parametrized family of function is not solved but at least another one is solved, we use a simulated-restart (see above) to built a runtime approximating the runtime of the restart algorithm.
+Hence only when no instance is solved, we consider that the runtime is infinite.
+To generate :math:`K` runtimes from the typically 10 or 15 instances, we either use simulated run-length (or restarts) or we duplicate runtimes.